Past Chairman of Chipping Local History Society(left) Mr Bill Bowker receiving the Brabin Token from Mr Howard W Simmons of Simmons Gallery

 AN historic ‘coin’ has returned home to Chipping after 340 years.
 Chipping Local History Society is celebrating this remarkable homecoming – after the token bearing the inscription ‘John Brabin of Chipping in Lancashire 1668 His Halfpenny’ recently came up for auction and was secured for the village by a consortium that included the history society.

 An article in Coin News in October 2009 by Frances Simmons of Simmons Gallery in London, which was entrusted with the disposal of the collection of the late EJ Luck, sheds some light on the history of this and other tokens.

 ‘During a period of a quarter of a century – from the execution of Charles I, through the Commonwealth and into the period of the restoration of Charles II – there was a dearth of small change for everyday transactions.
 Lead tokens had been produced since the 13th century but with the death of Charles, the exclusive royal prerogative to coin base metal coinage disappeared.
 So, to meet a business need, farthings and halfpennies were issued by innkeepers and small traders: bakers, iron mongers, tallow chandlers, grocers and cloth merchants, like Brabin.’

-‘In 1672 with the issue of regal halfis is the datestone above the door at Brabin’s Shop and Gallery in Chipping.
+As mentioned, the token bears the date of 1668, which is significant because this is the datestone above the door at Brabin’s Shop and Gallery in Chipping.
 John Brabin established his business in 1668 when he set up a shop to trade cloth and a dye-

 Brabin’s Trust is still flourishing today and owns Brabin’s Shop in Talbot Street, the Almshouses on Windy Street, plus other property around the village.
 The shop is thought to be the oldest continually trading shop in the country and, despite losing its status as a full-